 Workshops in many Sucos highlighted what they called economic violence, for example withdrawing girls from education for early marriage, or preventing women from leaving the home for activities like training and education.
-Several villages described economic violence against children, as girls and boys were required to work - selling things on the streets due to poverty - while in rural areas girls spent long hours in tasks like carrying water and farming.
+Several villages described economic violence against children, as girls and boys were required to work due to poverty - selling things on the streets due to poverty or in rural areas girls spent long hours in tasks like carrying water and farming.

-Certain cultural practices were identified, especially in many rural Suco workshops, including the ongoing practice of child marriage of girls, or other forced/obligatory marriages by parents.
+Certain cultural practices were identified, especially in rural Suco workshops, including the ongoing practice of child marriage of girls, or other forced/ obligatory marriages by parents.
 Polygamy was reported as common in a number of Suco workshops, which they said leads to cases of abandonment of responsibilities of care for children and spouses, as well as leading to direct physical violence.
 Barlake, or bride price, practices were discussed in many workshops - as both a form of structural violence against equality of women, as well as a root cause of other violence.
-A number of rural Suco workshops reported the practice remains strong, while others reported the practice had been brought to an end in their communities.
+A number of rural Suco workshops reported the practice remains strong, while others reported the practice had been brought to an end in their communities.17 of teenage pregnancy led to abandonment by fathers who did not provide financial support for the child, leaving young single mothers vulnerable to other forms of violence.

 Unwanted teenage pregnancies were widely reported in workshops, often leading to either early (often child) marriage (kaben sedu).
 Many workshops said in early marriages like this, domestic violence against the girl/woman was common, as young couples were unprepared for family life.
-Other cases of teenage pregnancy led to abandonment by fathers who did not provide financial support for the child, leaving young single mothers vulnerable to other forms of violence.
+Other cases